What should we be teaching toddlers?

 Books are also great for prompting conversations about feelings.

-– Limit aggression – As parents we have a responsibility to show our children what behavior is unacceptable.
+– Limit physical contact – As parents we have a responsibility to show our children what behavior is unacceptable.

 The most important way we teach toddlers this is by modeling gentleness and compassion ourselves.

-However even the gentlest of parents will no doubt have a toddler experiment with biting, hitting, pushing at some point…
+However even the gentlest of parents will no doubt have their toddler experiment with biting, hitting, pushing at some point…

 You can’t control your child’s actions but you can control your response to your child.